10 + 1 Tips on How to Practise Assertiveness

 4. Assertiveness Means Being Patient

-Secondly, be also patient to the person to whom you are talking.
+Secondly, be also patient with the person to whom you are talking.
 Remember that there are ups and downs, but you can always learn from your mistakes.

 5. Take a Problem-Solving Approach To Conflicts